SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

 Insert Outbound Links

-An outbound link is a link to another page which shares similar information.
-It helps search engine figure out a page topic.
+An outbound link is a link to another page that shares similar information.
+It helps search engines figure out a page topic.
 Moreover, linking an authority domain to a page shows the page has quality info.

 Link out to relevant content pages.
 It develops credibility among readers as well as in the eye of Google.